riverrun/branglecrypt/README.md

     bcrypt:dummy_checkpw().

-### Generating and validating passwords
+### Generating passwords and checking password strength

 * gen_password -- generate a random password (the default length is 12 characters)

     Password = password:gen_password().
     Password = password:gen_password(16).

-* valid_password -- checks that a password is long enough and contains at least one digit and one punctuation character.
+* strong_password -- checks that a password is long enough and contains at least one digit and one punctuation character.

     password:valid_password(Password).